aggress/mesosphere-dcos-universe-builder/README.md

 ## Todo

 1. Better validation on failure, if the build fails, you'll need to check the Docker stdout
+2. Change /registry to something safer
-2. A css loader/spinner rather than relying on the browser waiting notification in the status bar
+3. A css loader/spinner rather than relying on the browser waiting notification in the status bar
-3. Test running on DC/OS itself as a Marathon task
+4. Test running on DC/OS itself as a Marathon task
-4. Change /registry to something safer
+5. Replace run.sh with Python